 Although any accident has the potential to end in a serious injury, in our experience motorcyclists are particularly prone to being involved in collisions that have catastrophic consequences for the rider.
 Notably, our anecdotal experience is backed up by hard data.
 The US non-profit Insurance Institute for Highway Safety (IIHS) indicates motorcyclists are 30 times more likely to die in a crash than people that are riding in a car while the UK Department of Transport has indicated that motorcyclists have 16 times the rate of serious injuries.

-With this in mind, and given the May is Motorcycle Safety Awareness Month, we decided to take the opportunity to outline some safety tips for motorcyclists.
+With this in mind, and given that May is Motorcycle Safety Awareness Month, we decided to take the opportunity to outline some safety tips for motorcyclists.
 Hopefully, it will provide some additional insight for newer riders and serve as a helpful reminder for seasoned veterans.

 Take a Motorcycle Safety Course or Refresher Course

-If you are still in the process of pursuing your license, a motorcycle safety course will prove indispensible in allowing you to get your license.
+If you are still in the process of pursuing your license, a motorcycle safety course will prove indispensable in allowing you to get your license.
 However, even if you’ve passed your licensing exam and have been given the go-ahead to hit the open road, it’s still a good idea to keep your riding skills sharp by signing up for a refresher or advanced skills course.

 There are a number of qualified motorcycle instructors available to individuals in the lower mainland including: